TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX/README.md

 v2.0
-- Added post supports to the OSBMX 24 housing
+- Added post supports to the OSBMX 24 / OSBMX 30 housing

 v1.0